imbrex Hits Market Cap of $106,981.48 (REX)

-imbrex (CURRENCY:REX) traded flat against the dollar during the 24-hour period ending at 13:00 PM Eastern on March 9th. imbrex has a market cap of $106,981.48 and $4.00 worth of imbrex was traded on exchanges in the last day.
-During the last week, imbrex has traded flat against the dollar.
-One imbrex coin can now be bought for approximately $0.0124 or 0.00000020 BTC on major cryptocurrency exchanges.
+imbrex (CURRENCY:REX) traded flat against the dollar during the twenty-four hour period ending at 12:00 PM Eastern on March 12th. imbrex has a market capitalization of $106,981.48 and approximately $4.00 worth of imbrex was traded on exchanges in the last day.
+Over the last week, imbrex has traded flat against the dollar.
+One imbrex coin can currently be bought for $0.0124 or 0.00000020 BTC on exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.